The future of tennis: Game, set and number-crunch?

 Whether the device takes off will depend on how sophisticated it is and whether it will be more than a marketing gimmick that few players will really use, adds Skiba.

-There is also the risk that coaches might feel threatened if players are encouraged to analyze their own performance.
+There is also the risk that coaches might feel threatened if players are encouraged to analyse their own performance.

 “Coaches tend to look at a good player and think: ”That’s my brain, that’s my witchcraft“,” Skiba said.